 There’s often a buzz about manual pinning strategies.
 That suggest it can bring in more, better traffic faster and for free.
 Whilst I don’t deny whether this is true or not.
 I can only imagine this being a strategy that would work best in the short term.
 Eventually, you’ll want to move on to something more sustainable.

 Why?
-Because everyone seems to agree that, you need to be consistently active on Pinterest everyday and pin throughout the day.
+Because everyone seems to agree that, you need to be consistently active on the Pinterest platform everyday.
 Even Pinterest themselves confirm this.

 Would I Recommend the Tailwind Pinterest App?